GaiaGhirardi/NTR_GxE/README.md

 ## Data files to open

 Here, we list the main datasets containing all the variables described above and used in the analyses.
+Running the dofiles "4_sample_ALL" the following datasets are created.

 | Datasets                   | Description                                                                   |
 |----------------------------|-------------------------------------------------------------------------------|